 1.005 Ropley's landscape is attractive with elevated viewpoints offering panoramic views.
-New development will not be allowed where it would obstruct important views or be visually intrusive when viewed from key viewpoints (Page 27).
+New development will not be supported where it would obstruct important views or be visually intrusive when viewed from key viewpoints (Page 26).

 1.006 New development should retain existing mature trees, hedgerows, verges and banks.
-New accesses onto sunken lanes will not be allowed.
-New developments of more than five dwellings will not be permitted along narrow lanes, except within 125 metres of a two-vehicle width road.
-A Construction Environment Management Plan will be required for developments which could mean construction traffic using narrow lanes (Pages 31 & 35).
+New accesses onto sunken lanes will not be supported.
+New developments that would detrimentally affect its character or introduce an unacceptable amount of traffic will not be supported.
+(Pages 28 to 33).

-1.007 Five areas in and around the village are designated as Local Green Spaces where development will not be allowed except in exceptional circumstances (Page 36).
+1.007 Two areas are designated as Local Green Spaces where development will not be allowed except in exceptional circumstances (Page 34).

 1.008 29 buildings and structures are identified as locally important heritage assets.
-Development proposals must retain the significance of those assets (Page 41).
+Development proposals should retain the significance of those assets (Page 37).

-- 1.009 The Ropley Ridgeline, Park Lane Woodlands and Bowers Grove Wood are to be designated as Local Nature Conservation Networks.
-Development proposals which would impact on the biodiversity value of these three areas will not be permitted (Page 44). - 1.010 Development on land with a public right of way across or adjacent to it will be required, where practical, to make improvements to that path (Page 47). - 1.011 The Plan proposes higher standards for the design and materials of new development drawing on the Ropley Village Design Statement.
-The size and design of new development must be appropriate to its context, and must not significantly harm the amenities of nearby properties.
-In a new housing scheme, no more than two properties should look the same.
-New homes will be limited to two storeys.
-External materials must be in keeping with adjacent buildings.
-Driveways and parking areas should comprise of permeable materials (Pages 50 to 54). - 1.012 New outdoor lighting must not affect the amenities of neighbours, wildlife habitats or Ropley's dark night sky.
-New sports/equestrian lighting must be switched off between
+1.009 The Ropley Ridgeline, Park Lane Woodlands and Bowers Grove Wood are to be designated as Local Nature Conservation Networks.
+Development proposals which would impact on the biodiversity value of these three areas will not be supported (Page 40).

+1.010 Development on land with a public right of way across or adjacent to it will be required, where practicable, to make improvements to that path (Page 43).

+1.011 The Plan proposes higher standards for the design and materials of new development drawing on the Ropley Village Design Statement.
+The size and design of new development should be appropriate to its context, and should not significantly harm the amenities of nearby properties.
+In a new housing scheme, development of identical dwellings will not be supported.
+External materials should be in keeping with adjacent buildings.
+Driveways and parking areas should comprise of permeable materials (Pages 46 to 49).

-10pm and 6am.
-New housing should not have street lighting (Page 55).
+1.012 New outdoor lighting for sports/equestrian facilitates should take account of the dark sky environment and respect the amenities of any residential properties in the immediate locality.
+Lighting on buildings and within curtilages will be permitted provided that it does not adversely affect wildlife habitats or the amenity of adjoining residents (Page 50).
 1.013 27 new homes are proposed in addition to the 41 which already have planning permission.
-14 of the 27 will be on a site of approximately 0.6 hectares off Hale Close including six homes for sale to local people at a discount and five at affordable rents.
+14 of the 27 will be on a site of approximately 0.6 hectares off Hale Close including six affordable homes for sale to local people and five at affordable rents.
 Four plots are proposed on Petersfield Road for people with a local connection who want to build their own home.
-The remaining nine homes will be located on the site of the Chequers Pub at the A31/Gascoigne Lane junction (Pages 58 to 68).
+The remaining nine homes will be located on the site of the Chequers Pub at the A31/Gascoigne Lane junction (Pages 52 to 63).

 1.014 In tandem with the new housing, 0.6 hectares of land adjacent to Dunsells Lane will be made available for community uses including a church car park.
-Proposals for the change of use of the Parish Hall, Sports Pavilion, Coffee Room and the Community Shop will not be allowed unless they are no longer required for their existing use (Page 70).
+Proposals for the change of use of the Parish Hall, Sports Pavilion, Coffee Room and the Community Shop will not be allowed unless they are no longer required for their existing use (Pages 64 to 67).

-2.0 INTRODUCTION
+INTRODUCTION 2.0